Online MBA in Nebraska

 3. Creighton University

 Creighton University is an AACSB-accredited institution that offers an online and campus-based MBA program.
 The school is built on a Jesuit heritage and has over 980 undergraduate students and 400 graduate students enrolled on campus and online.
-Graduates leave its MBA program with the skills to strategically lead, make ethical decisions, and the ability to apply analytical, critical and creative thinking skills to business ideas and problems.
+Graduates leave their MBA program with the skills to strategically lead, make ethical decisions, and the ability to apply analytical, critical, and creative thinking skills to business ideas and problems.

 Creighton’s Online MBA is 33 credits in length and can be pursued online, on campus, or as a hybrid combination of both.
 As stated above, it’s curriculum is the same as its campus counterpart.
 Please see above under “Campus Programs – Creighton University” for coursework and admission information.